 No development or other operation shall commence on site whatsoever until a Construction Method Statement has been submitted to and approved in writing by the Local Planning Authority.
-The Construction Method Statement shall include details of how the development, including construction of the basement, can take place whilst retaining all existing walls shown on approved plans 5554-PL 005 Rev C & 5554-PL 007 Rev B as well as the character features of the dwelling including the roof form and the two chimneys.
+The Construction Method Statement shall include details of how the development, including construction of the basement, can take place whilst retaining all existing walls shown on approved plans 5554-PL 005 Rev D & 5554-PL 007 Rev C as well as the character features of the dwelling including the front roof form, two chimneys, front porch and metal balustrades, front entrance door and adjacent window openings, first floor central window openings and the small flank window openings within the forward most front projection.
 The development shall only be implemented in accordance with the approved Construction Method Statement.

-Reason: To ensure that the original pre-1958 dwelling is retained and to safeguard neighbouring properties in accordance with the Policies CP1 and CP12 of the Core Strategy (adopted October 2011), Policies DM1, DM3 and Appendix 2 of the Development Management Policies LDD (adopted July 2013) and the Moor Park Conservation Area Appraisal (adopted 2006).
+Reason: This condition is a pre-commencement condition to ensure that the original pre-1958 dwelling is retained and to safeguard neighbouring properties in accordance with the Policies CP1 and CP12 of the Core Strategy (adopted October 2011), Policies DM1, DM3 and Appendix 2 of the Development Management Policies LDD (adopted July 2013) and the Moor Park Conservation Area Appraisal (adopted 2006).